codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 Default Controller
 ==================

-The Default Controller is a special controller that is used when a URI end with a directory name or when a URI is not present, as will be the case when only your site root URL is requested.
+The Default Controller is a special controller that is used when a URI ends with a directory name or when a URI is not present, as will be the case when only your site root URL is requested.